Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 2. Invest in Quality Content

-One of the critical components of any B2B SaaS marketing strategy is building a positive relationship with customers at every stage of the buyer’s journey.
+One of the most critical components of a successful B2B content marketing strategy is building a positive relationship with customers at every stage of the buyer’s journey.
 Your content goes a long way toward laying the foundation with leads while supporting your existing customers.

 B2B decision-makers openly share how vital quality content is to them.
 Most prefer learning about a potential vendor through content showing their expertise.
-Nearly 50% report consulting at least three pieces of content before reaching out to a sales representative for more information.
+According to Siege Media’s Content Marketing Statistics report, nearly 40% report consulting at least three pieces of content before contacting a sales representative for more information.

-• Illustrates how to solve problems in your industry
+• Illustrating how to solve common industry problems

-• Teaches users how to use your product
+• Teaching users how to use your product

 Don’t rely on just one type of content, either.
-Some people learn best by listening and may benefit from a podcast on their daily commute.
-Others are visual learners who prefer watching a short video.
-Still, others prefer to read an article or two while on their lunch break.
+Some people learn best by listening and may benefit from a podcast on their daily commute, while others prefer to read an article or two while on their lunch break.

 Our work speaks for itself.
 Check out our SaaS-specific case studies and drop us a line today.